alisaifee/coredis/docs/source/handbook/himport.rst

 :meth:`~coredis.patterns.himport.HashImport.flush` or when the context exits, then discard and release.
 Pure queueing does not hold a pool connection.

+After the first write the session holds those connections until it exits: one pool connection on a standalone client, and one per primary that received a key on a cluster.
+Other commands on the same client need another free connection (a pool of size 1 will block until the session ends). ``HIMPORT SET`` replaces the whole hash; fields that were not in the fieldset are dropped.

 Standalone and cluster
 ^^^^^^^^^^^^^^^^^^^^^^